ralphje/destructify/docs/api.rst

       Access to the parent context (useful when parsing a Structure inside a Structure).
 May be :const:`None` if this is the uppermost context.

+   .. attribute:: ParsingContext.flat

+      Indicates that the parent context should be considered part of this context as well.
+This allows you to reference fields in both contexts transparently without the need of calling :attr:`parent`.

    .. autoattribute:: ParsingContext.root

    .. attribute:: ParsingContext.fields